Chidinma6/printf/README.md

 # printf
-alx project to create a custom printf function
+alx project to create a custom printf function by Chidinma and Best